gfranzini/tracer-manual/corpus-preparation.md

 **That's it, your text is now TRACER-compatible!**

-The figure below provides an example of the King James Bible Version text formatted for TRACER.\footnote{This is a different example from the one we've been working on but it should give you an idea of the final document layout.}
+The figure below provides an example of the King James Bible Version text formatted for TRACER.[^1]

+[^1]: This is a different example from the one we've been working on but it should give you an idea of the final document layout.